pgutierrezcf/cognifit-sdk/README.md

       - Training [Training list](https://cognifitapiv2.docs.apiary.io/#reference/0/brain-training-programs/training-list)
       - Games: [Brain Game List](https://cognifitapiv2.docs.apiary.io/#reference/0/brain-games/brain-game-list)

+---

-## Response
+### Response
   The data parameter in the callback function is a json object.
+  - status:
+    - completed
+    - aborted
+    - loginError
+  - trainings: Training keys to be done
+  - trainingsSessionIds: Session ids completed
+  - trainingsDone: Training key completed
+  - assessments: Assessment keys to be done
+  - assessmentsSessionIds: Assessment keys to be done
+  - assessmentsDone: Assessment keys to be done
+  - message: If status is loginError

+---

-## Errors
+### Errors

-  - In initialization
+- #### In initialization

+    When calling cognifitSdk.init or cognifitSdk.start some errors could be return.
+    Error can be retreive using:
+    - cognifitSdk.cognifitSdkError.getError()
+    - cognifitSdk.cognifitSdkError.getMessage()

-  - Launching session
+- #### Launching session

+    When CognFit loading fails the object received in the callback is:

         {status: "loginError", message: "Client do not exists"}

+    The error message could be:
+    - User do not exists
+    - Client do not exists
+    - Token is not valid